OCHA-DAP/hdx-python-api/README.rst

 Calling \ **add_update_resources** creates a list of HDX Resource objects in dataset and operations can be performed on those objects.

-To see the list of resources or gallery items, you use the appropriate \ **get_*** function eg.
+To see the list of resources or showcase items, you use the appropriate \ **get_*** function eg.

 ::

     resources = dataset.get_resources()

-If you wish to add one resource or gallery item, you can supply a dictionary or object of the correct type and call the appropriate \ **add_update_*** function, for example:
+If you wish to add one resource or showcase item, you can supply a dictionary or object of the correct type and call the appropriate \ **add_update_*** function, for example: